nf-core/website/sites/docs/src/content/docs/guidelines/regulatory/overview.md

 ### Community metrics

-From a risk based perspective, an open source community both has benefits and imposes certain risks for validating an analysis pipeline.
-To compensate for these, we need to provide a list of metrics and criteria which are considered relevant to judge the quality and risk of a certain analysis pipeline within a planned validation.
-This includes:
+From a risk-based perspective, open-source communities present both benefits and risks in validating analysis pipelines.
+Consider the following metrics and criteria to judge the quality and risks associated with a pipeline:

 - History of the pipeline
   - When was this started?